TheoCasner/tp1-plantAPI/README.md

 GET `/` -> Find All Plants

-GET `/content` -> Route to check if you are old enough to not have parent control
+GET `/content` -> Route to check if you are old enough to not have parent control, requires a base64 encoded userId as authorization Header

 ### Plant